brandontan/n8n-discord-bot/README.md

-# n8n Discord Builder Bot
+# n8n Professional Network Bot

-A comprehensive Discord bot designed for n8n automation communities, freelancer networks, and client collaboration spaces.
-This bot automatically sets up Discord servers with pre-configured roles, channels, and advanced features like weekly spotlights and interview coordination.
+A comprehensive Discord bot designed for the n8n Professional Network community.
+This bot automatically sets up Discord servers with pre-configured roles, channels, and advanced features like weekly spotlights and interview coordination for n8n professionals, freelancers, and clients.

 ## 🚀 Features